lumbar527/es-ui-upgrades/README.md

+# **_THIS REPOSITORY IS NO LONGER BEING MAINTAINED.
+IT HAS BEEN REPLACED BY https://github.com/Cromha-Plugins/es-ui-upgrades!_**

 # es-ui-upgrades
 A plugin for [Endless Sky](https://github.com/endless-sky/endless-sky) that transforms the ui to a be a little more digital: blue, not really transparent but has a sheen.